Kong/docs.konghq.com/app/deck/apiops/federated-configuration.md

 * Application teams can work with OpenAPI files as the soure of truth
 * If they _want_ to add Kong specific configuration, they can patch it in
 * Platform teams can layer on requred policies
-* Declarative configuration files can be linted for unwanted configuration e.g. non-HTTPS routes
+* State files can be linted for unwanted configuration, for example, non-HTTPS routes

 ## Federated management example

 AcmeCorp is building their new SaaS platform on top of {{ site.base_gateway }}.
 They want application teams to manage their own routing configuration, but also need to ensure that the APIs are secured appropriately.

-To meet their needs, they split their configuration in to multiple files:
+To meet their needs, they split their configuration into multiple files:

 * `team-a.yaml`
 * `team-b.yaml` (all the way to `team-z.yaml`)